Leo McGarry: Early life

 In The West Wing, Leo McGarry is from Chicago, Illinois.
 In addition, character Josh Lyman refers to a family connection of Leo's in Boston, Massachusetts when discussing the latter’s alcoholism.
 He is of Irish and Scottish ancestry and has at least two sisters, Elizabeth and Josephine, the latter serving as a school district superintendent in Atlanta.
 During the first season, his wife of several decades, Jenny, divorces him due to his workaholic nature, prioritizing his job in the White House over his marriage.
 They share one daughter, Mallory O'Brien, a fourth-grade teacher.
 McGarry, a recovering alcoholic and Valium addict, comes from a family with a history of alcoholism, including his father, who committed suicide.
-He also speaks fluent Spanish.
+He also speaks Spanish.

 McGarry is a U.S. Air Force veteran who achieved the rank of colonel and served in the Vietnam War.
-During the war, he flew an F-105 Thunderchief and was shot down and wounded.
-His friend and fellow pilot Ken O'Neill carried him on his back in the jungle for three days.
+During the war, he flew an F-105 Thunderchief and was shot down and wounded; his friend and fellow pilot Ken O'Neill carried him on his back in the jungle for three days.
 Prior to working in the White House, McGarry had been Secretary of Labor during a presidency prior to the beginning of the show.
 McGarry amassed significant wealth during his time in the private sector as a member of the board of directors of a defense contractor, Mueller-Wright Aeronautics, with his friend Ken O'Neill, for ten or twelve years.
-On more than one occasion, it is made known that he is the wealthiest member of the staff - worth even more than the President himself.
+On more than one occasion, it is suggested that he is the wealthiest member of the staff - worth even more than the President himself.
 It is implied in the episode "And It's Surely to Their Credit" (by the statement "everyone in the room is a lawyer") that McGarry has a law degree.
 He attended the University of Michigan.